First, what is payroll?

 After running payroll

-- Ensure all deductions, including taxes, go to their rightful places
+- Ensure all deductions, including taxes, go to their rightful places by their due dates

 - Keep a secure record of the pay run even if your employee has left